open-reaction-database/ord-schema/docs/developer/editor.rst

 ..
 NOTE::
    Only one instance at a time can access a persistent disk.
-If there is an existing instance, make sure to:
-   1. Remove the instance from the instance group
-   2. Shut down (and delete) the instance
+If there is an existing instance, make sure to (1) remove the instance from the instance group and (2) shut down (and delete) the instance.

 1. In the `VM instances page <https://console.cloud.google.com/compute/instances>`_, click "Create instance"